cloudposse-terraform-components/aws-tgw-attachment/README.md

 #### Transit Gateway Route Table Association

 If you have a Transit Gateway Route Table, you can create an association with the Transit Gateway VPC Attachment.
 This is necessary for attachments in the _same account_ as the Transit Gateway Route Table.
-For example, if you have a Transit Gateway Route Table in the _core_ account, you will need to create an association for each of the VPCs in the _core_ account.
+For example, if you have a Transit Gateway Route Table in the _core-network_ account, you will need to create an association for each of the VPCs in the _core-network_ account.

 For any connected VPC to this account, you need to create an association with the Transit Gateway Route Table.